jackromeo0891111/ETL-from-S3-to-Redshift/README.md

 ![Screen Shot 2022-12-18 at 16 39 08](https://user-images.githubusercontent.com/88352138/208328128-c160277c-fb4e-4970-a3cb-cf38379bcabc.png)

 #### 2. ETL process
-1. Copy files from S3 and transform, then insert into staging tabls
+1. Copy files from S3 and transform, then insert into staging tables
 2. Copy from staging tables into each final tables
 ### How to run the python scripts
 1. Edit dwh.cfg.
 Fill in Amazon Redshift info, IAM role and S3 file path